ComNets-Bremen/OPS/README.md

 1. Run `bootstrap.sh` to build the INET if you are not using your own version.

 2. Run the `ops-makefile-setup.sh` script.
-This will result in the creation of the Makefiles in all the relevant folders.
+This will result in the creation of the Makefiles in all the relevant folders, pulling the dependents linked in the `./modules/` folder and building these dependents.

 3. Run make from the root folder of OPS.